Attending or not attending work

 Our school is attempting to redeploy support staff to clean the school.
 Can they do this?

-If you have a contract as a cover supervisor or any other support staff within the school you cannot be redeployed for cleaning duties unless it is contained within your current job description.
-Also any change in job description would need to be consulted fully with the Trade Unions.
-If extra cleaning staff is required then Local Authorities should recruit professional cleaners asap or offer more hours to those already employed as many of the products used in the deep-cleaning and interim cleaning requires careful handling and, in some cases, training.
-Members employed as support staff should carry on working to their usual job description and offer to assist in any working from home duties if unable to return to work as in the shielding or vulnerable categories.
+If you have a contract as a cover supervisor or as any other support staff within the school you cannot be redeployed for cleaning duties unless it is contained within your current job description.
+Members employed as support staff should carry on working to their usual job description.

 Working entitlements in school or home

-Teachers will be expected to do classroom teaching as well as distant learning so how will staff be able to manage the workload?
+Teachers will be expected to do classroom teaching as well as distance learning so how will staff be able to manage the workload?